ExiledNarwal28/bash-example-class/README.md

 **This program is unfinished.
 This is a school project where I had to work for a specific number of hours, so it is not completed.
 It still is a fantastic example of an object-oriented program simulated in bash.**

+Also, there might be some French in there (sorry, school project requirements).
+I will translate it if anyone sees a use for this program.

 ## What does it do? (say it was completed) ##

 I got most of my inspiration from Harvest.
 A user can create a timer with a name and a total time.
 The user can activate or deactivate timers.
 Timers can be saved.
 Each timers has a list of processes running while the timer is running.